mulle-sde/mulle-match/README.md

 ## Callback

-To the **type** identifier the string '-did-change' is appended to form the name of the  callback executable.
+To the **type** identifier the string '-callback' is appended to form the name of the  callback executable.
 This executable must be located in `${MULLE_MONITOR_DIR}/bin`.

 The executable will be called with the following arguments and environment